gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

  - A slightly changed bunch of [core modules](../GDO/).
 As their stuff is almost always needed anyway.
 These do not require an additional module repository.

- - [Module_Websocket](../GDO/Websocket/Module Websocket.php) makes now use of the new rendering method ´´´renderBinary´´´ - seems perfect to fuse websocket szenarios with a binary GDT driven protocol.
+ - [Module_Websocket](../GDO/Websocket/Module Websocket.php) makes now use of the new rendering method `renderBinary` - seems perfect to fuse websocket szenarios with a binary GDT driven protocol.

  - There is no more global GDT_Response with hacks and quirks.
-Methods can return any GDT or a string  now.
+Methods can return any GDT now.
 The response code is stored in Application.

  - [Module_Mail](https://github.com/gizmore/phpgdo-mail) now takes care of all email setting and configuration stuff.
 Users can approve emails on their behalf.
 No more email stuff in [Module_Account](https://github.com/gizmore/phpgdo-account) or elsewhere.
-Similiar goes for other user settings like gender or geoposition.
+Similiar goes for other user settings like password or last activity.

  - [Module_Mail](https://github.com/gizmore/phpgdo-mail) now needs a [Mailer Provider](https://github.com/gizmore/phpgdo-mailer) module to actually send mails.
 (TODO).
 Planned is to use own mailer until i find time to write a better 3rd party module.